 Instead of rewinding the HEAD and erasing the last command, this adds a new commit of top of the current HEAD, which has exactly the opposite changes to the commit passed (in this case,

 HEAD).
-The state of your repo will we the same one as two commits ago, since you have added one commit, but then another one that cancels that one.
+The state of the HEAD of your repo will be the same as it was two commits ago, since you have added one commit and then another commit that cancels the first out.
+The state of your repository, though, will hold both the change and the undo in history.

-You can revert not only the HEAD commit, but any other one.
-That makes the
+You can revert not only the HEAD commit, but any other commit.
+This makes the

-reset if the problematic commit you want to undo is not the last one.
-In that case, using
+reset if the problematic commit you want to undo is not the most recent.
+Using

 revert command is more flexible for this task.